CERTIFICATE IV IN CHILD, YOUTH AND FAMILY INTERVENTION

 How Long Will The Course Take?

 Certificate IV in Child, Youth and Family Intervention is a self-paced program so the time to complete depends on the rate of submission.
-It is anticipated the process will take up to 2 years and is mostly dependent on you completing the assessment so that your assessor can review it.
+It is anticipated the process will take up to a year and is mostly dependent on you completing the assessment so that your assessor can review it.
 We will move at your pace and support you to set achievable goals.

 Who Are My Trainers?